lingtalfi/JRadioHide/README.md

 The available options are:

 - context: a jquery object/selection to use as the context.
 The default value is the "body".
+        When you call the init method, only the panes in the given context will be processed, the other panes will be ignored.

 - openPane: string, the id of the pane which should be already opened when the page is displayed.
     By default, all panes will be hidden.